With much talk about knowing the length of a catch, we decided to put an end to the question of how long is a trout?

 The Total Length (TL) is the full length of the fish (mouth closed) and the tail fin pinched together (total length is used in slot limit and minimum landing size regs).

-The best way to get this length is to push the fish’s snout up against a vertical surface with the mouth closed and the fish lying along a tape measure, then pinch the tail fin closed and determine the total length.
+The best way to get this length is to gently push the fish’s snout up against a vertical surface with the mouth closed and the fish lying along a tape measure.
+Then pinch the tail fin closed and determine the total length.

 2) Lay the fish straight out.